Get started on the right paw. Here are some regulations for keeping pets in Luxembourg, including registration, dog taxes, and emergency vet services.

 Pet identification and registration

 Identification and registration is compulsory for all dogs.
-All dogs must be identified by a microchip, which must be inserted by a registered veterinarian.
-All dogs must be microchipped and registered within four months of birth and within one month after adoption, purchase or importation if it is not already done.
-The vet will also vaccinate the dog against rabies and provide a veterinary certificate with a description of the animal (breed, sex, colour) and stating whether the dog is considered dangerous.
+All dogs must have a microchip, which you can get at a veterinarian.
+All dogs must have a microchip within four months of birth and within one month after adoption, purchase, or importation.
+The vet also vaccinates the dog against rabies and provides a veterinary certificate with a description of the animal and stating whether the dog is dangerous.

-All dogs must be registered at the Municipal Office of the local commune.
-The following documents are required:
+Owners must register all dogs at the Municipal Office of the local commune.
+The following documents are necessary:

 - Veterinary certificate stating the breed and proof of vaccination against the rabies virus.
-If the dog is considered dangerous, this must also be stated.
+If the dog is dangerous, there must also be a note of this.